Iran's Zarif leaves G7 talks, unclear if progress made to ease tensions

 “Road ahead is difficult.
 But worth trying,” Zarif tweeted, adding that in addition to meeting French leaders he had given a joint briefing to officials from Germany and Britain.

-French officials sought to bill the meeting as important to “refine Iranian propositions” to help defuse the crisis after G7 leaders had discussed Iran over dinner on Saturday night.
+French officials sought to bill the meeting as important to “refine Iranian propositions” to help defuse the crisis after G7 leaders had discussed Iran over dinner on Saturday.

 “The discussions that were held between the president and Zarif were positive and will continue,” a French official said after the meeting, declining to take detailed questions.